wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/index.md

 **WPGraphQL Logging Plugin** provides **observability and visibility** into the **GraphQL request and event lifecycle**.

-This capability gives users the **understandability** needed to quickly identify and resolve **performance issues and bottlenecks** within their headless WordPress application.
+This allows users to **quickly identify** and **resolve performance issues** and bottlenecks within their headless WordPress application.

 ## Table of Contents